noob77777/deep-learning/README.md

 ```

 ### Checkout notebook branch
-To test the implementaion with a interactive jupyter notebook
+To test the implementation with an interactive jupyter notebook